konstantintzt/konstantintzt/README.md

 # 👋 Hi!
 I'm Konstantin, a CS student at UCLA!
-I like coding, math and 3D modeling!
-I'm interested in using computer science and software engineering to solve societal problems and help people.
-If you want to learn more about me, check out my [personal website](http://tzantchev.com) (still under construction, so it might not yet be active when you're reading this!).
+I'm interested in all subsets of computer science and want to use CS to have positive impact on the world.
+If you want to learn more about me, check out my [personal website](https://tzantchev.com) (still under construction, so it might not yet be active when you're reading this!).

 # 🖥 Projects
-**Check out my latest project, an interactive plane tracker!** [Try it yourself](http://tzantchev.com/planes).
+**Check out my latest project, an interactive plane tracker!** [Try it yourself](https://tzantchev.com/planes).

 I work on various projects, ranging from web apps to image manipulation tools.
 You'll find all of the code for my open-source ones right here!
 Here are the three coolest ones in my opinion, but there are many others on here so feel free to explore!
  - [Interactive Plane Tracker](https://github.com/konstantintzt/planetracker)
  - [Sorting algorithm visualizer](https://github.com/konstantintzt/sorting-algorithms)
  - [Image Editor](https://github.com/konstantintzt/Image-Editor)

-# ▶ YouTube
+# ▶ YouTube (paused right now)

 ## 🎥 Latest video
 <a href="https://youtu.be/6RgEn80goXs"><img src="https://img.youtube.com/vi/6RgEn80goXs/maxresdefault.jpg" width=50% scale=50% alt = "Sorting algorithms visualization"></a>